jmkristian/agwpe-tools/README.md

 Download and run chatter the same way as converse.
 On Linux, run `chmod +x chatter` after you download it.
+On Raspberry Pi, run `chmod +x chatter.armv7` after you download it.
 To see a summary of its command line options, run it with no arguments.

-To get started using chatter, run
+To get started using chatter, first start your TNC (e.g. Direwolf or SoundModem).
+Then run
-`.\chatter.exe <your call sign>` on Windows or `./chatter <your call sign>` on Linux.
+`.\chatter.exe <your call sign>` on Windows or `./chatter <your call sign>` on Linux or `./chatter.armv7 <your call sign>` on Raspberry Pi.
 Then enter `?` to see a summary of all the commands.
 To send data, enter an `unproto` or `connect` command;
 then type the data you want to send.

-Chatter outputs a summary of all the data that AGWPE receives.
+Chatter outputs a summary of all the packets that the TNC receives.
-You can filter out some of the data using `hide` and `show` commands.
+You can filter out some of the packets using `hide` and `show` commands.

-By default, chatter hides packets that it hears repeatedly.
+By default, chatter hides packets that it receives repeatedly.
 Usually this means packets that are retransmitted by digipeaters.
-In general, it won't show a packet that's the same (except for digipeaters) as another packet it heard recently.
+In general, it won't show a packet that's the same (except for digipeaters) as another packet it received recently.
 To see the repetitive packets, enter the command `show repeats`.

-If you don't specify the 'via' option to 'connect' or 'unproto' commands, chatter will try to use a short sequence of digipeaters.
+If you don't specify the 'via' option to `connect` or `unproto` commands, chatter will try to use a short sequence of digipeaters.
-To do this, it listens to all packets, observes the digipeaters that other stations use and picks out the shortest sequence that it heard directly from a digipeater.
+To do this, it listens to all packets, observes the digipeaters that other stations use and picks out the shortest sequence that it received directly from a digipeater.
-If it hears directly from a source station, it will send to that station directly, without using digipeaters.
+If it receives directly from a source station, it will send to that station directly, without using digipeaters.
-This system depends on hearing packets, so it doesn't work immediately.
+This system depends on receiving packets, so it doesn't work immediately.
-If you know the right digipeaters to use, use the `via` command to set the default for all stations, or specify a 'via' option to a 'connect' or 'unproto' command.
+If you know the digipeaters you want to use, specify a 'via' option to a `connect` or `unproto` command or use the `via` command to set the default for all stations.
 Chatter will use the digipeaters you specify.
-It might suggest a shorter sequence if it hears one repeatedly, but it won't override your choice.
+It might suggest a shorter sequence, but it won't override your choice.

 ### Using node